DarkWiiPlayer/arrr/readme.md

 		- A string for single argument
 		- Number to collect that many arguments in a sequence
 		- Array of keys to collect arguments into a table
+		- An Asterisk * for a variable length of arguments that don't start with -
 	- Filter function

 Long argument names work as expected.
 Short ones can be combined into one, and